Lilium48/Pyzuh/README.md

 This can be found here: https://documentation.wazuh.com/current/user-manual/api/reference.html#section/Authentication

-Note: This library is written based on the current version at the time (Version 4.7).
+Note: This library is written based on the current version at the time (Version 4.8).
 This sunsets the vulnerability section on the API.
+Note: 4.8 does not bring any notable changes to the API and by proxy Pyzuh.

 ## How does Pyzuh work?
 Wazuh (and thus Pyzuh) uses jwt to make requests.
 Each request has 2-4 parts: header, body (if needed), parameters, and json (also if needed).
 Each function has a docstring you can view to get a better idea of what you will need to change for your specific needs.